tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 this power, you must gain more successes on a resisted roll using your Perception + Awareness vs the telepath's Manipulation + Subterfuge.

-You may \'let someone into your mind\'.
+You may 'let someone into your mind'.
 By agreeing to do so, you make a Willpower roll, difficulty 7.
 Every success you acquire lowers the other person\'s Difficulty on their Telepathy roll by 1.
 Minimum 2.
 You may not be coerced or Dominated (et al) into this consent in any way.
 If the